airbytehq/glossary/content/term/apache hadoop.md

 ---
-title: "What is Apache Hadoop"
+title: "What is Apache Hadoop?"
 tags:
 - data engineering
 ---